Nasir Jamshed: Personal life

+Controversy

 Fixing allegations and bans

 In February 2017 he was provisionally suspended under the PCB's Anti-Corruption Code as part of an ongoing investigation of the 2017 Pakistan Super League spot-fixing scandal, and was arrested by Britain's National Crime Agency shortly after.
 He was banned for one year by PCB on 11 December 2017.

 In August 2018, he was banned for a further ten years by an independent anti-corruption tribunal.
 Jamshed also became ineligible to hold an official position in the Pakistan Cricket Board.
 In October 2018, an independent adjudicator upheld Jamshed's ban.
 In February 2019, Jamshed, along with two other men, pleaded not guilty at Manchester Crown Court in England, after they were accused of bribery relating to the Pakistan Super League.
-However, in December 2019 on the first day of his trial, Jamshed changed his plea to guilty.
+However, in December 2019 on the sixth day of his trial, Jamshed changed his plea to guilty.
 Initially Jamshed was the target of bribery but then acted as a go-between, encouraging others in return for money.
 In February 2020, Jamshed was jailed for seventeen months, after pleading guilty.